SocanIcode/Semester_project/README.md

 ---

 **Built With**
+---

 - Figma - UI/UX Design

 - GitHub Project Planning - Organizing development workflow

 - HTML - Structure & Markup
 - CSS - Styling & Layout

   ---

 **Reflection & Areas for Improvement**
+---

 - JavaScript Integration - Enhancing interactivity for a more dynamic experience

 - Content Management & Folder Structure - Improving organization for better maintainability

-- Ensuring Public Accessibility - Making all project files available and easily accessible
+ -Ensuring Public Accessibility - Making all project files available and easily accessible

+**User-Centric Experience**
 ---

-**User-Centric Experience**

 This project establishes a structured user guideline for a museum, catering to three different visitor groups: researchers, teachers, and students/kids.
 Each group is offered tailored packages, improving the user experience significantly.